-For example, the Chase Sapphire Preferred® Card offers 2x points on all dining and travel, so if you eat out often, or have a lot of travel expenses, you’ll want to use your Chase Sapphire Preferred® Card only for those purchases.
+For example, the Chase Sapphire Preferred® Card offers 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining, 2X points on all other travel purchases.
+So if you eat out often or have a lot of travel expenses, you’ll want to use your Chase Sapphire Preferred® Card only for those purchases.

 You can tailor your card to where you spend most.
 Other cards can offer bonuses on gas, groceries, or office supplies.
 There are also cards that provide you bonuses at specific stores or travel spots.